DimitriPalmer22/Studio-Docs/Projects/Summer Project/Game Idea 1.md

 ### Structure of the Game

 #### What is an "Area"?
-- Areas are like the floors in a roguelike
+- Areas are like the floors in a roguelike.
+They are themed areas that the player must traverse to reach the final boss.
-	- Think the floors in *Hades*, *Enter the Gungeon*
+	- Think the floors in *Hades*, *Enter the Gungeon*, *The Binding of Isaac*, etc.
+- Each area is broken up into a series of "rooms".
+Each room is a small space that contains a series of enemies, traps, and other obstacles.
+	- The player must defeat all the enemies in a room to progress to the next room.
+	- Rooms can also contain treasure chests, shops, and other points of interest.
+- Generally, no area's layout is predefined.
+Instead, the areas are procedurally generated.
+	- This means that the areas are randomly generated each time the player plays the game.
+	- This allows for a high degree of replayability and keeps the game fresh and exciting.

 #### Area 1